 - A local road or tourist map hours

 The first Europeans named this region Trimoutaine for its 3 mountains.
 Only hills remain today of these “mountains”.
-The name changed him Boston in 1630, for Boston in Lincolnshire, England, from which came many of the prominent settlers.
+The name changed to Boston in 1630, honoring a town in Lincolnshire, England, from which came many of the prominent settlers.

 This peninsula is thought to have been inhabited since 5,000 BC.